SeqWare/seqware/seqware-distribution/docs/site/content/docs/14-workflow-mvn.md

 ##Usage

+The rest of this tutorial was performed on a development version of the SeqWare CentOS VM using 0.13.6-SNAPSHOT.
 Change to a directory where you want to create a new workflow bundle.

 	$ cd /home/seqware/SeqWare
 	$ mkdir maven-bundles